DIY Natural Rose Face & Body Cream Recipe

-There are a few things to remember when making homemade creams:
+There are a few things to remember when making this homemade cream:

-- Use the utmost care in sterilizing everything that touches the cream.
+- Use the utmost care in cleanliness.
 I use the sanitize cycle in my dishwasher to pre-wash all utensils, bowls, jars, everything!

 - Use clean fingers, or better yet a sterile spoon, to scoop out your finished cream, avoiding any “double dipping.”

-- It may take a few times to get the hang of making creams.
+- It may take a few times to get the hang of making creams with beeswax.
 Don’t get discouraged if the first batch doesn’t turn out quite right.
-Make sure to follow the directions and beat for the full 15 minutes.
+Make sure to follow the directions and beat for a full 10 to 15 minutes.
 The cream will thicken up more once it settles into the jar.
-If you still have problems, leave me a note in the comments and I’ll try to help you troubleshoot!

-- handful of organic dried rose petals (or even better, fresh ones!)
+- handful of organic fresh (or dried) rose petals

 - at least 5 ounces of distilled water

-- 2 tablespoons stearic acid (natural emulsifying agent)
+- 2 tablespoons stearic acid (a natural thickener)

-You can buy all of these ingredients at Mountain Rose Herbs (affiliate link), or you may be able to source them locally.
+You can buy all of these ingredients at Mountain Rose Herbs, or you may be able to source them locally.

-To begin, place a handful of dried rose petals (or fresh, if available) into a small heat proof jar.
+Place a generous handful of rose petals into a small heat proof jar.
 Pour simmering hot water over them, cover with a saucer and let this steep while you gather your ingredients together.

-Measure out 2 1/2 ounces of sweet almond oil into a heat proof measuring cup.
+Weigh out 2.5 ounces of sweet almond oil into a heat proof measuring cup.
 I infused mine with dried rose petals several weeks ago in anticipation of this recipe, but you can skip that part if you’re crunched on time.

 Add the mango butter, beeswax pastilles and stearic acid.
 Set the cup into a saucepan filled with a few inches of water and heat on medium-low heat until everything is melted.

 Strain the rose petals from the water and measure out four ounces of liquid.
 (Any leftover rosewater makes a nice hair or face rinse or addition to your bathwater.)
-Make sure it’s about body temperature then pour into a mixing bowl.
+Make sure it’s roughly within 5 degrees of the oil mixture.

-Using a hand mixer, turn the beaters on low and slowly drizzle in the sweet almond oil mixture.
+Using a hand mixer, turn the beaters on low and slowly drizzle in the rose water.
 As the oils start to thicken, increase the speed to high.

 Beat on high for a full fifteen minutes.
 Don’t skimp on this part or you may end up with a runny cream.